kubra-sandbox/.github/.github/pull_request_template.md

 ### Summary
-Enter a short summary of your changes here.
+Enter a short summary of your changes here by sid.

 ### Change Details
 Enter the details describing your changes.